OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Edition/Edition.md

 **Feedback** may be provided through June 6, 2025 via this [form](https://docs.google.com/forms/d/e/1FAIpQLSfNmW_OF2LGSdyogJ0Hk--b2JZ7C_-oLaAKBi-zF4Xi85bm7A/viewform){:target="_blank"}.

-An edition is a distinct version of a resource.
+An Edition is a distinct version of a resource.
 Each edition is typically published at a different time and differs from other editions via form, added content, or revisions.

 **Note:** An edition is not the same as a printing.